Behnam-sn/Castle-Docusaurus/docs/algorithms/notes.md

   Breadth-first search is a traversal algorithm.
   That means it is an algorithm that visits every node in a tree—that is, it traverses or walks the tree.
 - Depth-First Search
+- Dijkstra Algorithm
+  Breadth-first search is used to calculate the shortest path for an unweighted graph.
+  Dijkstra’s algorithm is used to calculate the shortest path for a weighted graph.
+  Dijkstra’s algorithm works when all the weights are nonnegative.
+  If you have negative weights, use the Bellman–Ford algorithm.
+- Bellman–Ford Algorithm

 ## Data Structures